Easiest Way to Create Sermon Clips for Social Media [2023]

 Option 1: AI Suggested Clips:

-With this latest update, it’s quicker and easier than ever to find those moments.
-On the left side of step 3, you will now see several suggestions to clip.
-You can click on each suggestion and the text will automatically select on the right side for you.
+On the left side of step 3, we offer several suggestions to clip.
+You can click on each suggestion and the text will automatically select from the transcript in the middle panel.

 You can still add or delete section the [+]plus button on the text bar.
-You can even listen through to make sure that’s exactly what you want by hitting play.
+You can even listen through to make sure you have exactly what you want by hitting play.
 Check out the “time duration” at the bottom of the tool to track how long your clip will be.
-When you’re finished selecting the text just hit “next” again.
+When you’re finished selecting the text, click “next” again.

 Option 2: Select Yourself:

-Select the text you want to be included in the clip by hitting the [+]plus button on the text bar.
+Select the text you want to be included in the clip by hitting the [+]plus button on each text box.
 You can even listen through to make sure that’s exactly what you want by hitting play.
 You can pick one continuous portion or select from different sections of the message to combine more than one point into the clip.
 Check out the “time duration” at the bottom of the tool to track how long your clip will be.
-When you’re finished selecting the text just hit “next” again.
+When you’re finished selecting the text, click “next” again.

 Tip: The most engaging clips are those that are inspirational (we call them “amen moments”).
 The shorter the better and more likely to hold the viewers attention.
 30-60 seconds is the goal.

-Now preview the full video.
-You can also make some additional edits or improvements.
-You can change fonts, colors, add your logo, add a title, and more.
+Now preview the full video by clicking “play”.
+Additional edits and improvements are available.
+You can change colors, fonts, add your logo, add a title, adjust your caption size, and more.
 You can also add background music to give the video some extra emotion.
-Just like most churches have the keyboard pads playing towards the end of service.
-You can add that effect to any part of your sermon now!
 You can select from music already available on the tool or upload your own from your computer.
+You can also turn on AI Camera Crew for your clip!
+This is a facial tracking or auto-reframe option that will keep your speaker in view at all times.

-Tip: When posting to social media add a short description of the video along with popular hashtags to reach more people and increase your chances of it going viral.
+Tip: When posting to social media, add a short description of the video along with popular hashtags to reach more people and increase your chances of virality.

 Are you ready to try Sermon Shots?